 For visitors wishing to learn a little more about this lovely old place, we provide in Church sets of 5 laminated sheets dealing with a number of topics –The INTERIOR – a look back at when and how the building was put together – as well as information on its furnishings and other fittings The EXTERIOR – a walk around the outside of the building – the Porch – some headstones in the Churchyard – the Preaching Cross – our three rather special Gargoyles The STAINED GLASS WINDOWS – a more detailed look at our three Victorian Windows – our “Jesus focussed” east and west Windows – plus our “Oswald and Aidan” window – with a bit of the story of those two 7th century saints The MEDIEVAL CROSS SLAB GRAVE COVERS recycled in the 18th century (and earlier) – there are eight interesting examples within the building that are worth a look – and a couple outside And finally a bit of HISTORY of the Parish – some of our past Rectors – and the Schools that have been associated with the Church down the years

 Although it’s an ancient building, St Oswald’s is much more than a monument to the past.
 It continues to be the meeting place for an active Christian congregation, dedicated to the missionary ideals of St Oswald.

-We are normally able to keep it open 24 hours a day – a sanctuary of peace – a place for personal meditation as well as hunting carved mice – and as a place for corporate Worship – but unfortunately we currently have to keep the church locked because of the Covid 19 pandemic.
+We are fortunately able to keep it open 24 hours a day – a sanctuary of peace – a place for personal meditation as well as hunting carved mice – and as a place for corporate Worship.